-Without the limitations of large diving groups and with the support of flexible operators, divers at the Solomon Islands currently have an opportunity to tailor an itinerary to their own experience and desires.
-Beginner divers often marvel at exquisite landscapes of wall dives, experienced divers investigate wrecks and caves, underwater photographers enjoy both wide angle and macro opportunities, and all divers absorb the rush of getting close to sharks.
+Without the limitations of large diving groups and with the support of flexible operators, divers in the Solomon Islands can tailor itineraries to their wants and needs.
+Beginner divers can marvel at exquisite landscapes of wall dives, experienced divers investigate wrecks and caves, underwater photographers enjoy both wide angle and macro opportunities, but all divers will experience the rush of being close to sharks.

-Gizo and Munda in the western region of Solomon Islands, offer colourful reefs, corals, fans, large schools of fish and dozens of wrecks.
+Gizo and Munda in the western region of Solomon Islands, offer colorful reefs, corals, fans, large schools of fish and dozens of wrecks.

-Gizo is the second largest town in the Solomon Islands, and is accessible via a 1hr flight from Honiara.
+Gizo is the second largest town in the Solomon Islands, and is accessible via a one hour flight from Honiara.
 The township has basic services and markets and its underwater offering includes the famous Toa Maru II wreck and the deep channel of Hot Spot.

 Dozens of wrecks are scattered across the sea floor throughout Solomon Islands as a result of battles between Japanese and Allied forces during World War II.
 Divers can explore ships and aircrafts at varying depths, depending on their level of experience.

-North of Gizo township, a Japanese freighter around 130 metres long called Toa Maru II lies on its side with the top of the bow less than ten metres from the surface and the bottom of the stern around forty metres deep - positioning that allows Open Water divers and students to explore growth on the top of the ship while experienced divers penetrate the cargo holds below.
+North of Gizo township, a Japanese freighter around 426ft (130m) long called Toa Maru II lies on its side, with the top of the bow less than 32ft (10m) from the surface and the bottom of the stern around 131ft (40m) deep.
+This positioning allows Open Water divers and students to explore growth on the top of the ship, while experienced divers check out the cargo holds below.
 The Toa Maru II was torpedoed by American planes in the early 1940s.
-Today divers can discover an army tank inside the wreck, as well as medical supplies, sake bottles, timber and other cargo.
+Today, divers can discover an army tank inside the wreck, as well as medical supplies, sake bottles, timber and other cargo.

 Evidence of the war continues above water, with the famous island that John F. Kennedy was rescued from near Gizo following the sinking of PT-109.
 Barney’s Museum in Munda also features grenades, bombs, guns, bullets, helmets, medical supplies and other remnants from both the Japanese and Allied forces.